The translation of this document is outdated.

 is not received, the draft decision shall be considered rejected.

-municipality council for re-examination, observing the provisions
+for re-examination, in conformity with the provisions of Section

-of Section 33 of this Law.
+33 of this Law.

-municipality council mentioned in Section 34 of this Law are
+referred to in Section 34 of this Law are absent from a regular

 Environmental Protection and Regional Development thereof within